mathdio/nunes-sports-project/README.md

 | Update a product by ID | PUT | http://localhost:8080/products/{productId} |
 | Count all products in database | GET | http://localhost:8080/products/count |

-> Request body example to register a product:
+> Request body example to register or update a product:
 > ```
 > {
 >  "name": "Bola",